Redis

 Code

-You should see output similar to:
+You should see output like:

-To disconnect, simply kill the tunnel
+To disconnect, kill the tunnel command with ctrl-C.

 another instance that acts as a frontend and which does support TLS.